Events and Programs

 UCLA ONE (Opportunity, Network and Experience) is your ONE-stop-shop for your professional needs and to connect with UCLA.
 Created to engage UCLA alumni and students, UCLA ONE serves as a resource for opportunities, events and professional development for Bruins worldwide.
 Please join the Luskin School of Public Affairs Group once you register.

-For connect with our LinkedIn page and access a free course from LinkedIn Guys on how to “Land the Perfect Job with LinkedIn”, Luskin graduate students and alumni can access our resource page through BruinLearn.
+Luskin community members can connect with our LinkedIn page for updates on OSAAR programming, alumni spotlights, and job opportunities.
+To access a free course from LinkedIn Guys on how to “Land the Perfect Job with LinkedIn”, Luskin graduate students and alumni can access our resource page through BruinLearn.
 Alumni who graduated prior to Fall 2023 can self-enroll for the page here.

 Business Cards